Biology Assignment on Cell Culture & Cell Cytotoxicity

 Result section Questions:

-What indication of a cell culture contaminants should you watch out for Cell cultures are usually contaminated by bacteria, fungi, virus, and mycoplasma.
+Cell cultures are usually contaminated by bacteria, fungi, virus, and mycoplasma.
 However, they can also be contaminated by other cell lines, molecules, as well as unwanted endogenous agents.

 Usually fungal and bacterial contamination occurs because of flawed techniques, and contaminated and impure source material.
 Usually, viral and mycoplasma contaminations are very difficult to detect.
 In addition to this, they are highly contagious.
 They usually viral and mycoplasmalcontamination cannot be detected by standard light microscope("Cell Culture Contamination Troubleshooting", 2021).